codeforpdx/recordexpungPDX/doc/docker.md

 We will have three containers: a container for the web server and webapp; a container for the database; and a container for our service.

 Each container will have a Dockerfile that describes the container's contents.
-As a group the containers will be managed with `docker swarm`.
 For conveninence any complex/multi-part command will have a shorter Make target.

 We will have two configurations: